COVID 19 INFORMATION

 INFORMATION ON CITY SERVICES

 CITY OFFICES: City Offices are open to the public current state orders are applicable.

 Non cash payments for City offices can be mailed to Post Office Box 37, Geneva, AL 36340, or placed in the drop box in front of city hall.
 If you need to make a cash payment please call the department for which payment is due and we will meet you at the door and take your payment.

 The City will continue to issue payments to vendors as normal.
 All payments will be by check and will be mailed to the address on file.

 GENEVA WATER WORKS AND SEWER: Office is opened to the public.
 Payments can be placed in the drop box in front of city hall, made on online or mailed to P. O. Box 370, Geneva, Alabama 36340.
 If you need to make a cash payment please call and personnel will met you at the curb and you can make a payment.

 SENIOR CITIZENS: The center is currently closed for all activities.
 Home bound meals are still being delivered and regular participants can still receive meals Monday thru Friday from 11:00 a.m. to 12:00 noon by going through the drive through carport.
 For more information call 334/684-3626.

 RECREATION DEPARTMENT: All city recreation programs are suspended until further notice.
 For more information call 334/684-9323.

-EMMA KNOX KENAN LIBRARY: The library temporarily closed.
+EMMA KNOX KENAN LIBRARY: The library is currently open state orders apply.
 Staff will continue to work and are available by phone.
 Books can be returned through the outside drop off.
 WiFi is available if you park in the library's parking area the network is Library Guest and the password is publiclibrary.